vpchar/odin-signup/README.md

     padding: 5vh 5vw;
 }
 ```
 And that's almost all!
 The layout part was pretty much done.
-I just had to add the input fields to the form, make them to wrap and put enough width to make them wrap on small screens:
+I just had to add the input fields to the form, make them to wrap and put enough width to make them to be in 1 column on small screens.
+I don't know how to use *grid* layout for this in this stage of my TOP journey, so I used "width" hack.
+If you don't think *css* is a programming language, think again.
+These @media things are, all in all, if-then operators.
+Here is the code:

 ```html
 <div class="mainMiddle">